Melmoth the Wanderer: Synopsis

-Isidora's father encounters a stranger at an inn who tells him The Tale of Guzman's Family.
+Isidora's father encounters a stranger at an inn who tells him the Tale of Guzman's Family.
 Guzman is a wealthy Spanish merchant whose sister marries a poor German musician, Walberg.
-Guzman decides to make Walberg's family his heirs, but his will leaves everything to the church, and the family sinks into poverty; almost insane, Walberg decides to end their poverty by killing them all — but before he does so news arrives that the true will has been found and the family is saved.
+Guzman decides to make Walberg's family his heirs, but his will leaves everything to the church, and the family sinks into poverty; almost insane, Walberg decides to end their poverty by killing them all – but before he does so news arrives that the true will has been found and the family is saved.
 By this point in the story, Isidora's father has fallen asleep, and wakes to find the stranger at the inn replaced by Melmoth.

-Melmoth tells him The Lovers' Tale, about a young woman in Yorkshire named Elinor, who is jilted at the altar and is subsequently tempted by Melmoth, but refuses his help.
+Melmoth tells him the Lovers' Tale, about a young woman in Yorkshire named Elinor, who is jilted at the altar and is subsequently tempted by Melmoth, but refuses his help.

-The Tale of the Indian resumes: Isidora returns to her family, but she is pregnant with Melmoth's child.
+The Tale of the Indians resumes: Isidora returns to her family, but she is pregnant with Melmoth's child.
 She has a presentiment that she will not live, and gets Melmoth to promise that the child will be raised as a Christian.
 Isidora's father finds a husband for her, but in the middle of the wedding celebrations, Melmoth tries to abduct Isidora.
 Her brother tries to intervene, and Melmoth kills him.
 Isidora falls senseless and Melmoth escapes.
 Isidora reveals that she is already married, to Melmoth.
 She gives birth, but she and her baby daughter are imprisoned by the Inquisition.
 The inquisitors threaten to take away the child, but find that it is already dead.
 Isidora, dying of grief, remembers her island paradise, and asks if "he" will be in the heavenly paradise.

 Monçada and John are interrupted by the appearance of Melmoth himself.
-He confesses to them his purpose on Earth, that his extended life is almost over, and that he has never been successful in tempting another into damnation: "I have traversed the world in the search, and no one to gain that world, would lose his own soul!".
+He confesses to them his purpose on Earth, that his extended life is almost over, and that he has never been successful in tempting another into damnation: "I have traversed the world in the search, and no one to gain that world, would lose his own soul!"
 Melmoth has a dream of his own damnation, and of the salvation of Stanton, Walberg, Elinor, Isidora and Monçada.
 He asks John and Monçada to leave him alone for his last few hours of mortal existence.
 They hear terrible sounds from the room, but when they enter, the room is empty.
 They follow Melmoth's tracks to the top of a cliff, and see his handkerchief on a crag below them.
 "Exchanging looks of silent and unutterable horror", they return home.